jadijadi/lpic1book/1073_localisation_and_internationalisation.md

 ````

 Timezone determines what is your time difference comparing with a reference timezone.
 This way you can talk about times regardless from your location.
-In another words, I can tell you "start the change request at 02:30 UTC" we both know when the change will be started in our own timezone (mine is 02:30 - 3:30).
+In another words, I can tell you "start the change request at 02:30 UTC" we both know when the change will be started in our own timezone (mine is 02:30 minus 3:30).

-You can configure your timezone while installing the system or using a GUI in the system settings or by right clicking on the timer in your panel.
+You can configure your timezone while installing the system or by using a GUI in the system settings.
+It is even possible to set the timezone by clicking or right-clicking on the date and time on your panel.
 But as always there is a command line way.
 The old one used to be ````tzconfig```` but it is not used anymore.

 Different distros do have their own configuration commands, a general one is: